Floyd Jones

-Floyd Jones (July 21, 1917 – December 19, 1989) was an African-American blues singer, guitarist and songwriter.
+Floyd Jones (July 21, 1917 – December 19, 1989) was an American blues singer, guitarist and songwriter.
 He was one of the first of the new generation of electric blues artists to record in Chicago after World War II, and a number of his recordings are regarded as classics of the Chicago blues idiom.

 Early life

 Jones was born in Marianna, Arkansas.
 He started playing the guitar seriously after being given one by Howlin' Wolf, and worked as an itinerant musician in Arkansas and Mississippi in the 1930s and early 1940s.
 He settled in Chicago in 1945.

 Playing in Chicago

 In Chicago, Jones took up the electric guitar and was one of a number of musicians, playing on Maxwell Street and in nonunion venues in the late 1940s, who played an important role in the development of the postwar Chicago blues.
 This group included Little Walter and Jimmy Rogers, both of whom went on to become mainstays of the Muddy Waters band; Snooky Pryor; Jones's cousin Moody Jones and the mandolin player Johnny Young.